 Renowned, Chef Yannick Alléno, mesmerizes Parisian palates with his extraordinary gastronomic prowess at his revered Michelin-starred restaurant.
 Nestled in the picturesque Jardins des Champs-Élysées, this dining gem not only showcases breathtaking views of the iconic avenue but also epitomizes the epitome of French culinary excellence.
 Photo Alléno Paris au Pavillon Ledoyen.

 Some attractions are essential destinations for any traveler.
 Shoot up The Eiffel Tower for a truly unforgettable view of Paris' skyline; pause at the peak for a glass of champagne at the bar.
 Then cross the River Seine onto the Rive Droite and find the world-famous Champs Élysées at the end of which stands Napoleon's Arc de Triomphe, built to commemorate the victory at Austerlitz against a joint Austro-Russian army.
 If you've resisted the urge to drop into one of the luxury shops that line the Champs Élysées, carry on east towards Place de La Concorde, passing the Louvre, with its instantly recognizable glass pyramid.
 Keep walking towards Île de La Cité beside Île Saint-Louis, until you see the unmistakable facade of Notre Dame Cathedral.
-Although a fire in the Spring of 2019 caused significant damage to the medieval Cathedral, it remains one of the most enchanting Catholic monuments in the Western world and hopes to re-open in late 2024.
+Although a fire in the Spring of 2019 caused significant damage to the medieval Cathedral, it remains one of the most enchanting Catholic monuments in the Western world and re-opens this December, in time for the holidays.

 Once you've seen the essentials, it's time to fall deep into the Parisian way of life.
 The Latin Quarter – or fifth arrondissement – is perhaps the most subtly beautiful.
 The narrow, cobbled streets offer a glimpse of medieval Paris; this is the district least affected by dramatic and controversial urban renovations in the nineteenth century.
 To shop with the locals for produce from French farmers, pop down to Rue Mouffetard, where each morning stalls heave with fresh fruit, vegetables, and – of course – cheese!
 For the best fromagerie in town, we recommend Androuet, where you can sample hundreds of cheeses from all over the country.